Ocra (Peru): Climate

 Ocra's winters (May–August) are mild and dry, its summers (November–February) are slightly warmer and much wetter with 162 mm of rain, as is usual for this region.
-While days can get hot due to the ozone depletion above Peru, nights drop below freezing in the winter.
+While days can get hot, nights drop below freezing in the winter.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (91.85%) learnt to speak in childhood, with 7.95% of the residents having Spanish as a first language instead (2007 Peru Census).
 As Quechua is mainly taught at home and only in some of the public schools of the district, younger generations grow up with an increasing amount of Spanish.